 - Coty releases Body Beautiful Lotion; Instant Cleanser; Homogenized Cleansing Cream; and Homogenized Night Cream.

 - Elizabeth Arden launches Arden for Men.

-- Max Factor introduces Creme Puff make-up.
+- Max Factor introduces Creme Puff, a compact make-up.

 - Commercial television advertising commences in the U.K.